 Instruction includes the following:

 Individual practice for Chen Style classes include silk reeling exercises, breath control (or qigong routines), empty hand form work, and weapons training.
 The empty hand forms available to learn, in order of advancing proficiency, include the 18 Movement Essence Form, Lao Jia Yi Lu (Old Frame First Form), Lao Jia Er Lu (Old Frame Second Form), Xin Jia Yi Lu (New Frame First Form), and Xin Jia Er Lu (New Frame Second Form).
 Chen weapons forms available to learn include the sword, saber, spear, guan-dao, double sword, double saber, fan, and long pole.

-Our Chen style classes are currently taught by Shifu Sean Martial, Mac Colestock and Bob Colestock.
+Our Chen style classes are currently taught by Shifu Sean Martial, Shifu Mac Colestock and Bob Colestock.

-Yang style taijiquan is the most popular major style of taijiquan practiced worldwide.
+Yang style Tai Chi is the most popular major style of Tai Chi practiced worldwide.
 Although not as overtly martial as Chen style, Yang’s movements remain intrinsically tied to self-defense applications and the cultivation of inner strength.
 However, Yang style is more known for its health benefits than its status as a martial art; as such, it has been widely promoted and well received for its foundational support in the way of balance, mobility, and control.

 Individual Yang style practice includes stepping and walking drills, weight shifting drills, empty hand forms, and a sword form.
 The empty hand forms available include the Beijing Standardized Yang 24 Movement form, and the Simplified 88 Movement form as taught through Master Goh.
 The 32 Movement Standardized Yang Sword form is also available to learn.

-Our Yang style classes are currently taught by Jackie Colestock and Mac Colestock.
+Our Yang style classes are currently taught by Jackie Colestock.